MeganRoberts-dev/office_duties/README.md

     | username | String | |
     | password | String | uses Secure Hash Algorithm (SHA) |

+I have also used Mermaid to build an interactive version of my database schema.

 ```mermaid
 erDiagram
     CATEGORIES {